 Hop & Pickle, South Bank: These self-described ‘purveyors of pub gastronomy’ have got lunch on lock in South Bank.
 For $12, diners can sink their teeth into char-grilled beef burgers, roast-beef sandwiches or roast garlic mushroom and mozzarella sandwiches.
 Bump up the spend to $16 and you can savour a 250 g sirloin steak, beer-battered barramundi or slow-cooked pork belly.

-Govinda’s, Brisbane City, West End and Fortitude Valley: If you are looking for something filling and nourishing, while still being easy on the wallet, Govinda’s is the place to be.
+Govinda’s, Brisbane City and West End: If you are looking for something filling and nourishing, while still being easy on the wallet, Govinda’s is the place to be.
 Enjoy all you can eat and drink for $12.90.

-Red Hook, Brisbane City: You can get a cheap dinner at inner-city joint Red Hook if you pop in on Monday night, when you can enjoy Red Hook’s popular Brooklyn Cheese, Grandmaster Flash, Shaolin and RZA burgers for $10 a pop.
-If you’ve got a larger hunger, snack on a Brooklyn Cheese or a Grandmaster Flash, a small fries and a drink for only $2o, available Monday to Friday from 11:00 am to 4:00 pm, and all day Saturday.
+Red Hook, Brisbane City: You can get a cheap lunch at inner-city joint Red Hook if you pop in from 11:00 am to 3:00 pm from Monday to Friday, when you can enjoy Red Hook’s Brooklyn Cheese Burger or Grandmaster Flash Burger, small fries and a beer, house wine or soft drink for just $20.

 Gnocchi Gnocchi Brothers, Paddington and South Bank: Whether you plan to hit up the OG gnoccheria in Paddington or its little bro in South Bank, Gnocchi Gnocchi Brothers will surely satisfy any pasta lover.
 Available for dine-in and takeaway options, the menu offers the likes of gnocchi with wild mushroom and truffle sauce, gnocchi with Genovese-style pesto and gnocchi with pork and fennel Italian sausage, with most dishes ranging from $13-$15.